 Have You Been Contacted By An Insolvency Practitioner?

-- Assisting and advising on proxy, proof of debt forms and reports received from the Official Receiver or an Insolvency Practitioner in respect of a bankruptcy order made against a debtor and advising on methods of maximising your interests as a creditor.
+- Assisting and advising on proxy and proof of debt forms received in respect of a proposed liquidation of a company and advising on methods of maximising your interests as a creditor.

 - Assisting with proposal of a different Insolvency Practitioner to act as liquidator, one which would act more in your interests.

 - Assisting with maximising your interest above other creditors, in terms of advising on and dealing with fixed or floating securities, recovering goods supplied, exercising liens over company property, claims for set-off, recovering property where the company is a tenant, protecting landlords from liabilities (e.g. rates), claiming as a preferential creditor in a liquidation or administration and claims for immediate payment from the Redundancy Payments Service.